 “The world is no longer debating the need for global mandated standards for sustainability reporting,” Robert Eccles, author of several books on integrated reporting and the role of business in society, wrote in a column earlier this year.
 “The debate is now about what exactly is meant by this term, what role the relevant organizations should play, and what is the best path for developing these standards as quickly as possible.”

-Mandated sustainability reporting in the U.S. is likely imminent, so organizations will need to get a handle on their carbon footprint, from a historical perspective and relative to their industry.
+Mandated sustainability reporting in the U.S. looks imminent, so organizations will need to get a handle on their carbon footprint, from a historical perspective and relative to their industry.

 Salesforce is uniquely qualified to help organizations do just that.
 You may ask yourself what an enterprise tech company knows about tracking emissions.
 It turns out, quite a lot.
-In 2017, as part of a move to streamline the tracking of our own emissions we developed Sustainability Cloud, a carbon accounting tool that enables businesses to quickly track, analyze, and report reliable environmental data to help reduce their emissions, including scope 3 emissions.
+In 2017, as part of a move to streamline the tracking of our own emissions we developed Net Zero Cloud, a carbon accounting tool that enables businesses to quickly track, analyze, and report reliable environmental data to help reduce their emissions, including scope-3 emissions.

-Scope 3 emissions are the result of activities from assets not owned or controlled by the reporting organization, but that have an impact on its overall footprint.
+Scope-3 emissions are the result of activities from assets not owned or controlled by the reporting organization, but that have an impact on its overall footprint.
 Examples include employee travel and commuting, production of purchased materials, and use of its products and services.
-They account for the majority of emissions for many large businesses.
+They account for the majority of emissions for large businesses.

-Sustainability Cloud tracks and manages all carbon emissions data, which flows into one platform to give stakeholders an accurate picture of their scope 1, 2 and 3 emissions.
+Net Zero Cloud tracks and manages all carbon emissions data, which flows into one platform to give stakeholders an accurate picture of their scope 1, 2 and 3 emissions.
+This is enormously important.
+Scope-3, which encompasses emissions generated outside of an organization’s owned and operated assets — for example, everything generated by partners, suppliers and customers — accounts for the majority of a typical company’s greenhouse gas emissions.

 “If you don’t [measure scope 3 emissions] you cannot say that you are a leader,” said Ofer Ben Dov, sustainability practice lead at Traction on Demand, North America’s largest dedicated Salesforce consulting and application development firm.
 “That’s a big change.
 The other big change … is in the mentality and the actual requirements coming in from the financial sector, because this is a game changer.”